-- Rule 409.
-(1) Hazardous waste transporters shall only transport hazardous waste using a manifest signed in accordance with 40 C.F.R. §262.23, or an electronic manifest that is obtained, completed, and transmitted in accordance with 40 C.F.R. §262.20(a)(3), and signed with in accordance with R 299.93049(2).
-Hazardous waste transporters shall comply with 40 C.F.R. part 263, subpart B, regarding the manifest system, compliance with the manifest, and recordkeeping. - (2) If the hazardous waste cannot be delivered pursuant to the manifest and 40 C.F.R. §263.21(a), and if the transporter revises the manifest pursuant to 40 C.F.R. §263.21(b)(1), the transporter shall legibly note on the manifest the name and phone number of the person representing the generator from whom instructions have been obtained. - (3) A transporter whose manifested shipment results in a significant manifest discrepancy, as specified in R 299.9608, and a total or partial rejected shipment shall comply with
+Rule 409.
+(1) Hazardous waste transporters shall only transport hazardous waste using a manifest signed in accordance with 40 CFR 262.23, or an electronic manifest that is obtained, completed, and transmitted in accordance with 40 CFR 262.20(a)(3), and signed with in accordance with R 299.9309(2).
+Hazardous waste transporters shall comply with 40 CFR part 263, subpart B, regarding the manifest system, compliance with the manifest, and recordkeeping.

+(2) If the hazardous waste cannot be delivered pursuant to the manifest and 40 CFR 263.21(a), and if the transporter revises the manifest pursuant to 40 CFR 263.21(b)(1), the transporter shall legibly note on the manifest the name and phone number of the person representing the generator from whom instructions have been obtained.

-- 40 C.F.R. §263.21(b)(2).
-Before accepting for transportation the rejected portion of the original shipment, the transporter shall confirm that the generator has prepared a new manifest pursuant to part 3 of these rules. - (4) A transporter shall retain all records, logs, or documents required pursuant to this part for a period of 3 years and make the records, logs, and documents readily available for inspection by the director or his or her designee, upon request.
-The retention period shall be extended during the course of any unresolved enforcement action regarding the regulated activity or as otherwise required by the department. - (5) The provisions of 40 C.F.R. part 263, subpart B, are adopted by reference in R 299.11003.
-For the purpose of this adoption, the term "R 299.9207" shall replace the term 40 CFR §261.7."
+(3) A transporter whose manifested shipment results in a manifest discrepancy, as specified in R 299.9608, and a total or partial rejected shipment must comply with 40 CFR 263.21(b)(2).
+Before accepting for transportation the rejected portion of the original shipment, the transporter shall confirm that the generator has prepared a new manifest under part 3 of these rules.

+(4) A transporter shall retain all records, logs, or documents required under this part for a period of 3 years and make the records, logs, and documents readily available for inspection by the director or his or her designee, upon request.
+The retention period is extended during any unresolved enforcement action regarding the regulated activity or as otherwise required by the department.

+(5) 40 CFR part 263, subpart B, is adopted by reference in R 299.11003.
+For the purposes of adoption, the term "R 299.9207" replaces the term "§261.7."